NixOS/nix-pills/pills/17-nixpkgs-overriding-packages.md

 However, let's say a package `P` depends on graphviz, how do we make `P` depend on the new graphviz without X support?

-## In an imperative world\...
+## In an imperative world...

-\...you could do something like this:
+...you could do something like this:

     pkgs = import <nixpkgs> {};
     pkgs.graphviz = pkgs.graphviz.override { withXorg = false; };